MORINGA ‘Drumstick Tree’ Seeds

 Botanical Name: Moringa oleifera

-- Produces long, slender seed pods (“drumsticks”) commonly used in cooking.
+- Produces long, slender seed pods known as “drumsticks” and attractive fern-like leaves.

-- Thrives in warm climates and shows strong drought tolerance once established.
+- Thrives in hot conditions and shows excellent drought tolerance once established.

-- Fast-growing—can reach 2–3 m in its first year in ideal conditions.
+- Fast-growing—can reach 2–3 m in its first year under ideal conditions.

-- Continual pruning encourages bushier growth and higher leaf yields.
+- Regular pruning encourages bushier growth and easier garden management.

 Plant Details